hstanekz/signup-form/README.md

 # signup-form

-A simple sign-up form built using HTML and CSS.
+A simple sign-up form built using HTML, CSS and JavaScript.

 ## Description
 Link: https://hstanekz.github.io/signup-form/

 This is a basic sign-up form that allows users to enter their details in order to create an account.
-The form includes input fields for first name, last name, email address, and password, as well as a button to submit the form.
+The form includes input fields for first name, last name, email address, phone number, and password.

 ## Features